 4. Declutter like your mother

 Making sure your workspace is clean and organized will not only get you feeling motivated, but it will lessen the amount of distractions in your vision.
+Maybe even dash around your workspace with your wet dry vac just to ensure you’re working in a clean environment and are keeping on top of any dust, dirt, or general messiness lying around the floor.

 5. Don’t answer your phone/emails in the morning